toftul/itmo-phd-thesis-template-en/README.md

 # PhD Thesis template for ITMO University in LaTeX

 This is not an official template.
-It works fine with [Overleaf](https://www.overleaf.com/).
+See an example of how it looks in [Overleaf](https://www.overleaf.com/read/qhccxjbpzwcd).

 If you are writing your dissertation in Russian, there is another repository [toftul/itmo-phd-thesis-template-ru](https://github.com/toftul/itmo-phd-thesis-template-ru).